On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Upper Bound for Metric TSP

 It remains to prove that $T\triangle T'$ is an alternating cycle.
-By Lemma \ref{short edges}, we know that $T\triangle E(G_3^{l,C})$ is an alternating cycle.
-Note that the $C$-edges are the tour edges in this cycle.
-By adding two copies of the fixed $C$-edges, we need to add a copy of them instead of deleting a copy of them to obtain $E(G')$.
-Hence, we change the fixed $C$-edges from tour to non-tour edges in the alternating cycle.
-After that, the alternating cycle does not have to be alternating anymore.
-When we shortcut the Eulerian walk to a tour we shortcut short edges and copies of fixed $C$-edges, thus consecutive non-tour edges to a non-tour edge.
-Assume that after the shortcutting step there are still two consecutive non-tour edges.
-Consider the common vertex $v$ of these two edges.
-Note that every vertex of the alternating cycle is an endpoint of a connecting path that is not contained as a tour edge in the cycle.
-Hence the degree of $v$ in $T'$ has to be at least three, contradicting the definition of tour.
-Therefore, in the end the cycle is alternating again. \end{proof}
+By Lemma \ref{short edges}, we know that $A \coloneq T\triangle E(G_3^C)$ is an alternating cycle.
+Note that the $C$-edges of $E(G_3^C)$ are the tour edges in $A$.
+The first step in the construction of $T'$ from $E(G_3^C)$ was adding the fixed $C$-edges and a copy of them.
+By applying this step to $A$, it adds these edges instead of removing them, i.e.\ the fixed $C$-edges change from tour edges to non-tour edges.
+So $A$ stays a cycle (although not necessarily alternating).
+The second step was shortcutting consecutive short edges and copies of fixed $C$-edges.
+As the edges we shortcut are non-tour edges, applying a shortcut on $A$ replaces consecutive non-tour edges with a non-tour edge preserving the property that $A$ is a cycle.
+Thus, after appying all steps to $A$ it is still a cycle and $T\triangle T'$ is an alternating cycle. \end{proof}

-\begin{remark} The last lemma already gives us a bound on the girth of $G_2^l$: The length of $T'$ can be bounded by the length of the connecting paths plus $2(u-1)<2h$ $C$-edges and all short edges.
+\begin{remark} The last lemma already gives us a bound on the girth of $G_2$: The length of $T'$ can be bounded by the length of the connecting paths plus $2(u-1)<2h$ $C$-edges and all short edges.
 Thus, by Lemma \ref{number of blue edges} $T'$ is shorter than $T$.
 The alternating cycle $T\triangle T'$ consists of $2h-(u-1)\leq 2h$ tour edges, which are the $C$-edges we remove.
-If $2h\leq k$, this would contradict the $k$-optimality or $k$-Lin-Kernighan optimality of $T$, hence $G_2^l$ has girth at least $k+1$. \end{remark} Next, we use $T'$ to get an improved result: $G_2^l$ has girth at least $2k$.
+If $2h\leq k$, this would contradict the $k$-optimality or $k$-Lin-Kernighan optimality of $T$, hence $G_2$ has girth at least $k+1$. \end{remark} Next, we use $T'$ to show Claim~\ref{claim underlying g2 girth}: $G_2$ has girth at least $2k$.

-\begin{definition} Given a tour $T'$ containing the connecting paths.
-An \emph{ambivalent 2-move} replaces two non-connecting path edges of $T'$ to obtain a new tour containing at least one more $C$-edge. \end{definition}
+\begin{definition} Let $T'$ be a tour containing the connecting paths.
+An \emph{ambivalent 2-move} replaces two edges not belonging to the connecting paths of $T'$ to obtain a new tour containing at least one more $C$-edge. \end{definition}

-\begin{definition} Fix an orientation of $T'$, we call a connecting path $p$ \emph{wrongly oriented} if the orientation of $p$ in $T'$ is opposite to the orientation in $T$.
-Otherwise, it is called \emph{correctly oriented}. \end{definition}
+\begin{definition} Fix an orientation of $T'$.
+A connecting path $p$ is \emph{wrongly oriented} if the orientation of $p$ in $T'$ is opposite to the orientation in $T$.
+Otherwise, it is \emph{correctly oriented}. \end{definition}

 \begin{lemma} If a tour $T'$ contains a short edge and all connecting paths, then there is an ambivalent 2-move that increases the length of the tour by at most two $C$-edges. \end{lemma}